jkaplan15/Hangman/README.md

 Welcome to Flatiron Hangman!
 Join us while you take a break from your journey to becoming a full stack engineer!
 In this program you will be able to play a childhood favorite game without even leaving your terminal.

 Navigate to the Hangman directory and cd into 'db'.
-Then run <python Hangman.py> in your terminal.
+Then run python hangman.py in your terminal.

 You should now be prompted to enter a username (this is important because your username will hold your overall win / loss record so choose carefully).
 Once you enter your username press enter in your terminal.